How I Stopped Being An Angry Dad

 I used to be angry.
-It took me a long time to admit and even a longer time to improve, but I've finally arrived at a better place.
+It took me a long time to admit this and even a longer time to improve, but I've finally arrived at a better place.
+You can, too.

 I used to be an angry dad.
 I remember the moment I realized it, feeling as though I’d slapped myself in the face.
 It was a cold morning, but I was sweating through my work clothes, carrying three bags, stomping along after my children on their scooters.
 In my rush to get out of the house and to school and work, I got angry.